BerkeleyHCI/PolymorphicBlocks/getting-started.md

    An open-source one is [Eclipse Temurin](https://adoptium.net/temurin/releases/?version=17).
 3. Download or clone the IDE plugin sources from https://github.com/BerkeleyHCI/edg-ide.
    - If using command line git: make sure to initialize submodules: `git submodule update --init --recursive`.
-   - If using GitHub Desktop: it will handle submodules for you.
+   - If using GitHub Desktop: it should automatically clone submodules for you.
 4. In the `edg-ide` directory, run `sbt runIDE`. sbt will automatically fetch dependencies, compile the plugin, and start the IDE with the plugin enabled.
    - The first run may take a while.
+   - If you get an error along the lines of `not found: [...]\compiler_2.13\0.1.0-SNAPSHOT\ivys\ivy.xml` or `[error] sbt.librarymanagement.ResolveException: Error downloading compiler:compiler_2.13:0.1.0-SNAPSHOT`, this is because the PolymorphicBlock submodule hasn't been cloned.
+     See the section above for instructions.
+     The IDE plugin includes the HDL compiler as part of its build and requires the PolymorphicBlocks codebase.
 5. In the IDE, **open the `PolymorphicBlocks` folder as a project**.
    - You do not need to clone `PolymorphicBlocks` separately, you can use the submodule in `edg-ide`.
 6. Once the project loads, open `blinky_skeleton.py`.